khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 =======================

 When the grid is complete to your satisfaction, clicking the green "Submit" button uploads your short-read files and metadata, creating and queueing "jobs" to assemble them in the background.
 All successfully uploaded rows will disappear from the grid.
-Any rows that cause issues, such as containng a short-read file that was previously uploaded for assembly, stays in the grid.
+Any rows that cause issues, such as containing a short-read file that was previously uploaded for assembly, stays in the grid.
 An appropriate error message is displayed that identifies the failed rows and their reason for failure.
 As a result, you can attempt to amend these problems or delete the row from the grid.

 .. figure:: ../images/strain_upload_success.png